byronka/minum/docs/development_handbook.md

 The rest of the testing framework is about the same.
 It's never simple, but we can choose to work with fewer tools.

-There is some rudimentary test reporting (see out/reports/test/tests.xml after running tests, and see writeTestReport in TestLogger), but in most regards it is unimportant.
-Reporting is not the point of tests.
-Instead, the point is to give the developer confidence that the recent changes aren't breaking anything.

 Instead of using a mocking framework, we just create a "Fake" version of a class (e.g. FakeSocketWrapper).
 This is